karnika-soni/indic-multimodal-llm/README.md

 ---
 # Goal

-Build a vision-grounded multimodal Transformer for low-resource Indic translation by combining morphology-aware text representations with image features to improve language translation quality.
+Build a vision-grounded multimodal Transformer for low-resource Indic translation by integrating morphology-aware text representations with visual features to improve context-aware Kannada translation.

 ---
 # Project Overview